brouberol/pico-mixer/README.md

 C:\Users\you\Downloads\pico-mixer-main\pico-mixer-main>.venv\Scripts\python.exe -m pip install -r requirements.txt
 ```

 You only have to run these commands once.
-Now that all the dependencies have been installed, let's execute the web server!
+At that point, all the dependencies have been installed.

+Now, copy all the sounds files you would like to play (12 max) under the `sounds` folder, and open the `config.json` file with a text editor, such as Notepad.
+Replace each example `title` attribute with the name of a sound file you copied under `sounds` and, feel free to add a couple of descriptive tags under the `tags` attribute.
+Save the `config.json` file.

+We can now execute the web server!

 ```console
 C:\Users\you\Downloads\pico-mixer-main\pico-mixer-main>cd pico_mixer_web
 C:\Users\you\Downloads\pico-mixer-main\pico-mixer-main>..\.venv\Scripts\python.exe app.py
 ```

-Now, copy all the sounds files (12 max) under the `sounds` folder, and open the `config.json` file with a text editor, such as Notepad.
-Replace each example `title` attribute with the name of a sound file you copied under `sounds` and, feel free to add a couple of descriptive tags under the `tags` attribute.
-Save the `config.json` file.

 Finally, open your internet browser, and type the following address, then the Enter key: `http://localhost:8000`.
 Plug the keypad in.
 At that point, you should see as many bars as you have sound files (12 max).